Semantic SEO: 10 Tactics That Actually Work

 Why Semantic SEO Matters in 2026

-Google now generates AI Overviews for over 40% of searches.
+Google now generates AI Overviews for 43% to 48% of searches, with numbers higher for informational intent queries.
 These pull content from semantically rich, authoritative pages.

 If your content lacks semantic depth, AI systems ignore it.
 If it covers a topic fully, AI systems cite it.